RealDarkCraft/Animal-Crossing-Pocket-Camp-Complete-Save-UnPacker/README.md

 This tool allow you to unpack Animal-Crossing-Pocket-Camp-Complete saves and repack it Files where his filename start with "__" are raw data and can be edited without deserialization

-Json files are likely deserialized by the tool, so you can edit them
+Json files are likely deserialized files, so you can edit them

-Binary files are likely file program couldn't deserialize, so you shouldn't edit them if you dont know what's you'r doing.
+Binary files are likely serialized files so you shouldn't edit them if you dont know what's you'r doing.

 This is not a save editor, so the tool will not verify if data you edited is correct.
 (For example, in some cases, modifying certain values without modifying other specific values could cause crashes.)